lucachr/nitrogen/README.md

     nitrogen -i
 ```

-Nitrogen will download the required packages, install the package
+Nitrogen downloads the required dependencies and installs the package with
-with dependencies at the specified versions, and restore the dependencies back
+dependencies at the specified versions, then it restores the dependencies back
 to the default (master branch or latest version) versions.

 If you want to mantain the dependencies at the version required by your
 package, instead launch it with '-i --no-clean'